IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 j) Submit annually to IEEE-SA Staff an electronic list of persons participating in standards projects during the prior year.

-Whenever an individual is aware that the ownership of his or her affiliation(s) may be material to the process, or when the Sponsor or the IEEE-SA Standards Board requests, that individual shall also declare the "ultimate parent entity" of their affiliation(s).
+Whenever an individual is aware that the ownership of his or her affiliation(s) may be material to the process, or when the Standards Committee or the IEEE-SA Standards Board requests, that individual shall also declare the "ultimate parent entity" of their affiliation(s).
 The ultimate parent entity is an entity that directly or indirectly, through one or more intermediaries, controls the entity identified as the individual's affiliation.
 For the purposes of this definition, the term "control" and its derivatives, with respect to for-profit entities, means the legal, beneficial or equitable ownership, directly or indirectly, of more than fifty percent (50%) of the capital stock (or other ownership interest, if not a corporation) of an entity ordinarily having voting rights.
 "Control" and its derivatives, with respect to nonprofit entities, means the power to elect or appoint more than fifty percent (50%) of the Board of Directors of an entity.

 A participant who fails to disclose all affiliation(s) shall not accrue any participant rights, including rights of or towards voting membership or ballot participation, until such disclosures have been made.
 Failure to disclose affiliation(s), or materially false or misleading disclosure of affiliation, shall result in loss of membership or balloting privileges, and may also result in loss of other participation privileges within the IEEE-SA for such participants and any affiliated entities.

 The Working Group should review the adequacy of disclosures.
 If a Working Group Chair becomes aware of a participant who provides potentially false or misleading disclosure, the participant shall be notified and requested to clarify the disputed affiliation.
-If the participant continues to provide potentially false or misleading disclosure, or fails to provide the requested clarification, the Working Group Chair shall notify the Sponsor.
+If the participant continues to provide potentially false or misleading disclosure, or fails to provide the requested clarification, the Working Group Chair shall notify the Standards Committee.

 5.1.3 Statements to external bodies